Optimal Algorithms for Submodular Maximization with Distributed Constraints: Preliminaries

-Let $\Y$ be a finite set and let $f:2^{\Y}\mapsto\R_+$ be a set function mapping subsets of $\Y$ to the nonnegative real line.
+\paragraph{Background and relevant definitions.} Let $\Y$ be a finite set and let $f:2^{\Y}\mapsto\R_+$ be a set function mapping subsets of $\Y$ to the nonnegative real line.
 In this setting, $\Y$ is commonly referred to as the \textit{ground set}.
 The function $f$ is called \textit{submodular} if for every $\A, \B\subseteq \Y$,

 In essence, submodularity amounts to $f$ having a so-called diminishing-returns property, meaning that the incremental value of adding a single element to the argument of $f$ is no less than that of adding the same element to a superset of the argument.
 To illustrate this, we will slightly overburden our notation by defining